Mykal-Steele/ReMem/README.md

 # Image Display with Google Drive Integration

-## "Formula Memory Tool with Google Drive Sync"
+## Formula Memory Tool with Google Drive Sync

-#### "Want to memorize formulas (or anything else)?
-This tool shows you a random formula, and before you can continue, you'll need to write it down and upload it to your Google Drive."
+#### Want to memorize formulas (or anything else)?
+This tool shows you a random formula, and before you can continue, you'll need to write it down and upload it to your Google Drive.

 The program displays images one at a time, in fullscreen mode.
-It'll wait for new files to be uploaded to a designated Google Drive folder, and once a new file is added, it pauses for an hour before starting the next cycle of displays.
+It will wait for new files to be uploaded to a designated Google Drive folder, and once a new file is added, it pauses for an hour before starting the next cycle of displays.

 ## What You Need